 This fun and easy activity will encourage your students to help one another.

-You don’t have to use the word “buddy”; instead, pick a word that fits well with your class’s interests.
+You don’t have to use the word “partner”; instead, pick a word that fits well with your class’s interests.

-Whatever terminology you choose, the activity is the same—students will work with their buddies and turn to their buddies first when they need help.
+Whatever terminology you choose, the activity is the same—students will work with their partners and turn to their partners first when they need help.

 This activity will give your students ample opportunity to build communication skills, practice accountability, and be kind to one another.